DottyyDev/isEven/README.md

-As an AI Lnaguage model, I can certainly edit your README for your "isEven" program!
+As an AI Language model, I can certainly edit your README for your "isEven" program!
 Here's a revised version of the GitHub description for your "isEven" program, presented in a more serious tone:

 # isEven - A Comprehensive Solution for Determining Even Numbers :1234: